 Where does the funding from pesticide registration go?

-Pesticide registration is currently $110 per product.
+Pesticide registration is currently $100 per product.
 Seventy-five dollars goes to the Arizona Department of Environmental Quality's Water Quality Assurance Revolving Fund (WQARF).
-Thirty-five dollars goes into the Arizona Department of Agriculture's Pesticide Trust Fund.
+Twenty-five dollars goes into the Arizona Department of Agriculture's Pesticide Trust Fund.

 What is the money in the Pesticide Trust Fund Used for?

 The money in the trust fund is used for the Environmental Services Division operating expenses to run the pesticide program.
-This includes, but is not limited to, field and office staff salaries, vehicle expenses, lab analysis, field supplies, office supplies etc. In addition the money is used for the very popular unuseable pesticide disposal program.
-This program allows anyone holding a pesticide cerdential of any sort with the department to bring in most pesticides that are no longer useable to them.
+This includes, but is not limited to, field and office staff salaries, vehicle expenses, lab analysis, field supplies, office supplies etc. In addition the money is used for the very popular unusable pesticide disposal program.
+This program allows anyone holding a pesticide credential of any sort with the department to bring in most pesticides that are no longer useable to them.
 This program usually takes place in the spring.
-Finally the department is entering into an agreement to fund a Pesticide Education Speciallist with the University of Arizona.*
+Previously the department has provided funding to provide some of the needed college credits, on-line, for persons wishing to become a licensed Pest Control Advisor.
+Finally, the department has an agreement which helps fund operating expenses for a Pesticide Education Specialist with the University of Arizona.*

 * No administrative/indirect costs may be allotted to the budgeted project.